selenandic/initial-value-search/README.md

 ## Estimation Framework
 1. The estimated model is a non-linear constant elasticity of substitution (CES) production function, which defines the productivity of inputs as a Box-Cox transformation as in Leon-Ledesma et al. (2009):
 ![alt text]( https://github.com/selenandic/initial-value-search/blob/master/Equation_CES.PNG)
+2. Variables of the model:
+Y=Real output
+L=Labor (employment)
+K=Capital services index
+3.Parameters of the model;
+σ= elasticity of substitution between labor L and K π= share of capital in national income ɣ<sub>L= productivity growth of L ɣ<sub>K= productivity growth of K λ<sub>K= curvature of the productivity level of K
+A= normalization constant